jamezmca/learn-to-code/course notes/html_css.md

 -- *Note the semicolon at the end of every individual style.*

-Sometimes, we need to be slightly more specific with our styles, and so we instead select by class.
+Sometimes, we need to be slightly more specific with our styles, and so we instead **select by class**.
 Styles via class selection always take precedence over styles by tag selection.
 The class must first be assigned to an HTML tag, afterwhich, we can select is as follows:

 ```
 .sectionContainer {